lathonez/clone-row/README.md

 `CloneRow.py --schema_only example_one example_two my_table`

 This saves you having to find a column filter if you just want to work out the schema updates

+## Exit Codes
+0: successfully executed
+1: CloneRow.py encountered an error during operation, there should be an error message and stack trace printed
+2: Invalid arguments supplied (check the error message)
+3: CloneRow.cfg is not configured correctly
+4: CloneRow.cfg is not secure (chmod 0600)
+5: No rows were updated (e.g. all target and source data was identical)
+6: There were changes but CloneRow.cfg has been configured such that they were ignored (e.g. table.my_table ignore_columns)

 ## Installation
 ```